skonfig/extra/type/__ssrq_uwsgi_app/man.rst

    import/require a Ruby module/script.

-   Can be used multiple times to specify more than one import. state
+   Can be used multiple times to specify more than one import. shared-socket create a shared socket for advanced jailing or IPC.

+   Can be used multiple times.
+state
    The state of the configuration files.